Tuesday, December 31, 2024

 Tracy looked up with a neutral expression.
 With an average height and build, no visible tattoos or piercings, and a quiet disposition, the wrestler in the ill-fitting sky blue polo shirt and khakis put a great deal of effort into presenting herself as unassuming.
 Her knuckles, though, told a different story.
 The light pink scar tissue spanning both fists peaked and troughed like a topographical map of the Himalayas.

 Kat looked similarly unimpressed.
 Short, heavy-set, and sturdy, she had been a menace on the rugby field before giving it all up to menace the tech field.
 She fit right in at Queens of War.
-Unlike her partner, Kat commanded attention as the supervisor of I.T.
-Factor–and not just because of the pressed white button-down and black tie.
+Unlike her partner, the supervisor of I.T.
+Factor commanded attention–and not just because of the pressed white button-down and black tie.
 Bright green streaks popped against a head of straightened black hair that hung a few inches past her shoulder.
 A full sleeve of tattoos written in some sort of computer code spanned Kat's right arm from shoulder to wrist, and a face full of piercings stood out against her dark brown complexion, the most outstanding of which was a thick, silvery septum piercing shaped like the Greek letter omega.

-"We know you," remarked Kat.
+"We know you," replied Kat.
 They hadn't been hired for their people skills.

 Silence hung in the air like a fart.
 "Oh!
 Great!" sputtered Alicia, trying to light a conversational match without a matchbook.
 "Hey, did you see anyone touch my stuff?"

-"The stuff that's locked in your locker?
+"The stuff that's locked inside your locker?
 No, I haven't seen anyone touch it," the IT supervisor deadpanned back.
 Alicia really appreciated the sarcasm.

-With a quiet nod and a smile, she popped open the combination lock, snatched her gym and hockey bags, and sped out the door at a walk-run before she accidentally kicked off another blood feud.
-She maintained that hurried gait all the way back to where she could see the star dressing rooms.
-Around the corner at the other end of the corridor, Alicia thought she heard someone shouting in anger or annoyance, although she couldn't hear anyone responding.
+With a quiet nod and a smile, Alicia popped open the combination lock, snatched her gym and hockey bags, and sped out the door before she accidentally kicked off another blood feud.
+She maintained a hurried gait all the way back to where she could see the star dressing rooms.
+Alicia thought she heard someone shouting in anger at the other end of the corridor, although she couldn’t hear anyone responding

-The one doing the shouting turned the corner.
+Then she saw him.
 Tall.
 Thin.
 Visual noise personified: an anemic-looking rail of a man with curly, dyed-white hair down to his back.
-He wore royal blue and silver Lycra bell-bottoms, a white leather jacket with long, dangling tassels on the arms that looked like bird wings, bright yellow shutter shades, a bright red top hat with a flamingo feather in the black brim, no shirt, and about three too many belts.
+He wore royal blue and silver Lycra bell-bottoms, a white leather jacket with tassels on the arms like bird wings, bright yellow shutter shades, a bright red top hat with a flamingo feather in the brim, no shirt, and about three too many belts.

-He appeared to be shouting into a comically thin blue and silver flip phone clutched tight to his ear, "Wot?
+He appeared to be shouting into a comically thin flip phone clutched to his ear, "Wot?
 Wazzat? 'at's gubbins!
 Rubbish, mate!
 Are you 'avin' a laugh?
 Are you takin' the piss?
 Wot?
-Sorry, say 'at again?
+Say 'at again?
 No, mate, this is 9429.
 Sorry bruv, I didn't mean nuffin' by it.
 It weren't nuffin' personal.
 Say sorry to your ol' lady for me.
 'Ello?
 Nerve of these people!"

 Both guests arrived at Giselle's door and knocked almost at once.
 That sewed up the category of Most Famous Person Ever Met for maybe ever.
 Alicia had to say something.
 "Oh.
 My stars.
 You're Keven Se7en!
 I know you!"